FrancescoDeVittori/DMC12-serializer/README.md

 #### Basic Usage

+First, add a reference to DMC12Serializer.dll with NuGet (or build it from source):

+    PM> Install-Package DMC12Serializer

-Assuming you have this UDT in VB6:
+Assuming you start with this UDT in VB6:

     Type Monster
         Name as String